techservicesillinois/SecOps-Powershell-CISDSC/README.md

 ```

 # How do I help?
 The main form of contribution will be adding benchmarks for new OS/builds.
 The benchmarks are available via the [CIS workbench](https://workbench.cisecurity.org/) and require a free account to access.
-You will need the excel copy of the benchmarks and the GPOs (build kit) for most cases.
+You will need the excel copy of the benchmarks and the build kit (GPOs) for most cases.

 The [CISDSCResourceGeneration](/src/CISDSCResourceGeneration) module only available in this repository is designed to do the majority of the DSC generation as it's name implies.
 This module only works with Windows PowerShell 5.1 due to a dependency on [GPRegistryPolicyParser](https://www.powershellgallery.com/packages/GPRegistryPolicyParser).
 It appears as though PS 7 support is being worked on though.